nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 code.

-`Future` allows for a similar pattern with asynchronous code. `Future` is an object that expresses a result of asynchronous computation - a value that is not available yet but may be available in the future<sup>[1]</sup>.
+`Future` allows for a similar pattern with asynchronous code. `Future` is an object that expresses a result of asynchronous computation—a value that is not available yet but may be available in the future<sup>[1]</sup>.
 This allows the asynchronous version of `fetchUrl` to return a value of type `Future[String]` which is then used in synchronous-looking code, without worrying about whether a `String`